Bulk Up, Build Strength & Gain A Six-Pack In Six Weeks With This Workout

 Elite-level strength work, hypertrophy (muscle-building) and speed training will cover all bases: you’ll bulk up by adding 4kg of powerful muscle and build a six-pack in just six weeks.

 Follow the instructions for each workout to the letter.
 Always rest for at least 24 hours after each workout.
 Lift very heavy, but with good form.

-Build size and definition in your upper body.
+To bulk up, and build size and definition in your upper body.
 When performing the two supersets below, move from A to B with no rest, then rest 1min.
 Repeat each superset 5 times.

 1a) Incline Dumbbell Press: 5 reps

 Like the Kardashians, your chest is bottom heavy.
-Filling out your upper pecs will give you impressive definition and more power when pushing – whether on the pitch or in the weights room.
+Filling out your upper pecs will give you impressive definition and more power when pushing – whether on the field or in the weights room.
 Lie on an incline bench holding two heavy dumbbells (A).
 Exhale and press up explosively (B).
 Now grab a barbell.

 1b) Bent-over Row: 5 reps

-If you’re sick of being muscled off the ball during Sunday league games, this is the move for you.
+If you’re sick of being muscled off the ball during Sunday neighbourhood games, this is the move for you.
 Bend to pick up the bar; your back should be just above parallel to the floor (A).
 Lift the bar to your hips, drawing your shoulder blades back and together (B).
 Rest 1min then go back to A.

 2a) Bench Press: 5 reps

 This staple move is only worth doing if you’re willing to go heavy and hard, flooding your body with growth hormone.
 On a flat bench, lower a heavy bar to your sternum (A).
 Exhale and drive the bar up (B) to build match-winning strength through your chest and arms.